AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Data

-Data can be passed either to the chart constructor {api:anychart#tagCloud}tagCloud(){api} or to the {api:anychart.charts.TagCloud#data}data(){api} method.
-There are two ways to create data for a Tag Cloud: you can add either a list of words or a text.
+Data for a Tag Cloud can be passed either to the chart constructor {api:anychart#tagCloud}tagCloud(){api} or to the {api:anychart.charts.TagCloud#data}data(){api} method.

+There are two ways to create data: you can add either a list of words or a text.

 When you add a list of words (or other elements), like in the sample from [Quick Start](#quick_start), you have to specify their frequencies.
-Use the following data fields with the {api:anychart.charts.TagCloud#data}data(){api} method:
+Use the following data fields:

 * **x** to set words
 * **value** to set frequencies